2023 Solar Incentives Guide for White Plains, NY - Tax Credits & Rebates

 EcoWatch's White Plains, NY Solar Incentives FAQs

-Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
-A solar system can also lower your home's CO2 emissions by 250 pounds annually, or around 5,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+A solar system can also reduce the CO2 emissions from your home by 250 pounds yearly, or around 5,000 pounds in 20 years.

 How long until the federal solar tax credit ends?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-You should discuss the details of your plan with your local White Plains solar panel installer, to get an understanding of what will be needed and what kinds of incentives you may or may not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Be sure to discuss your plan with your local White Plains solar panel installer, to get an understanding of what will be needed and what types of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.